- Find a Cottage

 The accommodation is all on the one level, the sitting room and en-suite master bedroom are located to the front and both enjoy views across West Loch Tarbert and to An Cliseam.
 The other bedrooms a double and a twin, together with the dining kitchen are located to the rear.
 Completing the facilities is a family bathroom and utility room.
 Tastefully furnished and equipped to a high standard, the property has oil central heating throughout and a lovely wood burner in the sitting room for those colder evenings.

 In the Outer Hebrides, Harris is a beautiful island of great contrasts.
-While the west coast of Harris, south of Tarbert, provides spectacular beaches and seascapes, the centre and east coast is – in contrast – more hill and loch terrain.
-The local licensed filling station can provide a selection of every day supplies while the nearest Supermarket is located in Tarbert.
+While the west coast of Harris, south of Tarbert, provides spectacular beaches and seascapes, the centre and east coast are – in contrast – more hill and loch terrain.
+The local licensed filling station can provide a selection of everyday supplies while the nearest Supermarket is located in Tarbert.
 They provide everything you might need for your stay and are known to be friendly and helpful.
-There are a choice of restaurants/dining options both in Tarbert and surrounding areas of Leverburgh, Scarista and Ardhasaig.
+There is a choice of restaurants/dining options both in Tarbert and surrounding areas of Leverburgh, Scarista and Ardhasaig.

 How to Get Here

 By Ferry -

 Caledonian MacBrayne www.calmac.co.uk operates direct ferry services from Uig on the Isle of Skye to Tarbert (1 hour 40 minutes crossing) or alternatively Ullapool to Stornoway (2 hour 30 minutes crossing plus a 45-minute drive to the cottage) Due to these ferries being extremely busy it is highly recommended that you book in advance.

 Stornoway Airport (35 miles) has regular connections with Aberdeen, Inverness, Edinburgh and Glasgow.
 These flights are operated by www.loganair.co.uk Once here car hire would be available.